-Surgeons and specially-trained staff at Evansville Surgical Associates treat all aspects of benign breast conditions and breast cancers at both the Deaconess and St. Mary’s Breast Centers.
+Surgeons and specially-trained staff at Evansville Surgical Associates treat all aspects of benign breast conditions and breast cancers at both the Deaconess and St. Vincent’s Breast Centers.
 Digital mammography, diagnostic ultrasound, and breast MRI are available, as are stereotactic and ultrasound guided needle biopsy capabilities.
 Our surgeons and staff work closely with medical oncologists, radiation oncologists and plastic surgeons to ensure that each patient receives the best possible care.

 Breast Surgery procedures include: